EricLBuehler/mistral.rs/docs/IDEFICS2.md

 # Idefics 2 Model: `HuggingFaceM4/idefics2-8b-chatty`

 The Idefics 2 Model has support in the Rust, Python, and HTTP APIs.
 The Idefics 2 Model also supports ISQ for increased performance.

+> Note: Some of examples use our [Cephalo model series](https://huggingface.co/collections/lamm-mit/cephalo-664f3342267c4890d2f46b33) but could be used with any model ID.

 The Python and HTTP APIs support sending images as:
 - URL